A Whirlwind Tour of the Best Sights in Beijing, China

 At day’s end, the route back to our hostel took us down a series of narrow hutongs – old lanes – lit by Chinese red lanterns and neon signs, where old men tote goods for sale on three-wheeled bikes and women congregate on stoops to gossip.

-To me, Beijing is quintessentially Chinese; much more so than Shanghai, and to this city I would gladly return.
+To me, Beijing is quintessentially Chinese and I would gladly return.
 Sorry to say, I don’t feel that way about Shanghai, but more about that later….